tbooth/snakemake-publishing/episodes/01-making-a-toy-dataset.md

 exercises: 30
 ---

-In this episode, we'll consider how to make a toy dataset for your workflow.
+In this episode, we'll consider how and why to make a toy dataset for your workflow.

 ## Integration testing and regression testing (and unit testing)

 TODO - Give some practical examples.

 We already have a working workflow, so why are we now talking about testing it?
-Let's consider some specific issues that may arise when the workflow is set to work on a new analysis task on a new environment.
+Things may not work so well when the workflow is set to work on a new analysis task on a new environment.
+Specifically...

-1) A specific step may not work on a specific new input.
-For example, does the filter step still work if the FASTQ is not gzipped?
-What if the filter criteria are too stringent and eliminate all the sequences?
-What if we try to index a reference genome contains ambiguous bases?
-You can't check every possible such case but it's good practise to look through your rules and see if there are obvious cases that could be tested.
+1) A specific step may fail with a new input file.
+For example, [add a better example] You can't anticipate every possible case but it's good practise to look through your rules and see if there are obvious cases that could be tested.
 Such checks would be called "unit tests" as they test a single unit (in this case a rule) in your workflow.

 2) A workflow that runs on one system (like your local compute server) may not run on another system.
 Maybe you depend on particular software versions, including Snakemake itself?
 Maybe you assume